 AkimboTM Prepaid Mastercard

 While the Akimbo prepaid card does not have a monthly fee, it does have a one-time activation fee of $4.95.
 The first subaccount is free.
 Additional subaccounts have their own $4.95 activation fee per card.
 As noted, Akimbo charges a fee for ATM withdrawals–$1.98.
-Without a free ATM network, those ATM withdrawals may also be subject to fees by the ATM operator.
+Without a free ATM network, those ATM withdrawals are also subject to fees by the ATM operator.
 Signature purchases (when you select credit as your method of payment at the register) are free.
 PIN purchases cost $.99.
 Again, for the most part, you can avoid that fee by selecting credit versus debit at the register.

 Here are the details:

-Parental Controls: Total control of deposits to teen cards, real-time monitoring of spending, ability to suspend use of teen cards, and make transfers back from those cards.
+Parental Controls: Total control of deposits to teen cards.
+Real-time monitoring of spending.
+Ability to suspend use of teen cards, and make transfers back from those cards.